Sean Connery as James Bond, British government agent and legendary super spy

 In 1962, the producers of Dr. No knew they had to make a quick impression.
 The new film audiences weren’t as patient as the book readers who had been reading about Bond for almost ten years.
 They had to establish immediately that this was a suave but tough British spy who liked fine things and knew it.

-As an additional challenge, Sean Connery was an unpolished man.
-Terence Young, the film’s cosmopolitan director, can be given much of the credit for establishing Bond’s identity.
+As an additional challenge, Sean Connery didn’t have the natural sophisticated polish that one now associates with 007.
+Terence Young, the film’s cosmopolitan director, can be given much of the credit for establishing Bond’s cinematic identity.
 Young modeled Connery’s Bond after his own image, even using the same tailor, Anthony Sinclair.
 Additionally, Young wanted Connery to feel so comfortable in his suits that he reportedly suggested that Connery sleep in them.

 What’d He Wear?